thanhbui221/DataPilot/README.md

    python scripts/init_database.py --reset
    ```

-   This will create `data/sample.duckdb` with sample data matching your schema.
+   This will create `data/sample.db` (SQLite) with sample data matching your schema.
    - See example below for creating sample data

 ## Usage